girls-whocode/RasPi3-WebServer/README.md

 ## History

+This script started out as a "DARE" that BASH scripts were for idiots who can't program.
+Well, I thought I would take this challenge on, although I am not a major BASH script writter, I thought I would try to explain to people that if there is enough drive to do something, then it can be done.

-This started as a simple command line interface for installing Apache, PHP, MariaDB, Webmin, myPHPadmin, Roundcube, Postfix and Dovecot since then I continued to build more functionality and it is now a complete system written in BASH script.
+When I started this script, it was a simple command line interface for installing Apache, PHP, MariaDB, Webmin, myPHPadmin, Roundcube, Postfix and Dovecot since then I continued to build more functionality and it is now a complete system written in BASH script.
 Although in the near future Python will be introduced to some of the application's core functions, it will maintain a simple programming structure.

-Currently it will automatically install 2 additional programs at startup: whosis and dialog.
+Currently it will automatically install 2 additional programs at startup:
+1. whosis
+2. dialog

 ## Credits

-So far: Jessica Brown
+So far: Jessica Brown (just me)

 ## License